SOWMIYA2003/Sales-Insight/README.md

 The sales director just expects the managers to give a statistical data which are in simpler terms inorder to focus on the weak area that they need to work on inorder to grow their bussiness further.

 ## Approach towards End goal :
-Project Planning : We will be using AIMS Grid to tackle the problem and find the strategy to solve the problem.
+Project Planning : We will be using AIMS Grid to tackle the problem and find the strategy to solve the problem.Followed by Data discovery , Data cleaning , Data merging and finally generating an interactive dashboard in Power BI.
 ![Screenshot 2023-09-24 231726](https://github.com/SOWMIYA2003/Sales-Insight/assets/93427443/2e85bc95-ad71-41bd-9c7c-7f9537400c80)

-Followed by Data discovery , Data cleaning , Data merging and finally generating an interactive dashboard in Power BI.

 ## DataSet :
 We are provided with a database named "sales".